-Edward Coyle is the John B. Peatman Distinguished Professor of Electrical and Computer Engineering at the Georgia Institute of Technology and a Georgia Research Alliance Eminent Scholar.
-He is the Director of the Vertically Integrated Projects (VIP) Program, which integrates research and education by embedding large-scale, long-term teams of undergraduates in the research efforts of faculty and their graduate students.
-He also Directs the VIP Consortium: 24 universities that have VIP Programs and work together to improve and disseminate the results of their work.
-Coyle was a co-recipient of the U.S. National Academy of Engineering’s 2005 Bernard M. Gordon Prize for Innovation in Engineering and Technology Education.
-Coyle is an IEEE Fellow and his current research interests include systemic reform of higher education, signal and information processing, and wireless and sensor networks.
+Edward J. Coyle is the John B. Peatman Distinguished Professor of Electrical and Computer Engineering at Georgia Tech and is the founder of the Vertically Integrated Projects (VIP) Program.
+He is a Georgia Research Alliance Eminent Scholar and was a co-recipient of the National Academy of Engineering’s 2005 Bernard M. Gordon Award for Innovation in Engineering and Technology Education and ASEE’s Chester F. Carlson Award.
+Coyle is a Fellow of the IEEE and his research interests include engineering education, wireless networks and signal processing.

 The Vertically Integrated Projects (VIP) Program unites undergraduate education and faculty research in a team-based context and has been established at 31 institutions in the US and abroad.
 While historically underserved minority students participate in undergraduate research at lower rates than other students, the Georgia Tech VIP program attracts and retains representative proportions of African […]